rexxars/zendcon-app/README.md

-# ZendCon '13 App
+# ZendCon '15 App

-This app was made by Espen Hovlandsdal for the ZendCon '13 app contest.
+This app was made by Espen Hovlandsdal for the ZendCon '13 app contest and has since been used for ZendCon Europe 2013, ZendCon 2014 and now ZendCon 2015.

+Note that this app has not been significantly changed since 2013 and as such the technologies and methods used might be a bit outdated.

 # Dependencies